quintype/malibu/tutorial/prerequisites-from-the-customer.md

 *This tutorial was contributed by [Athira MR](https://www.linkedin.com/in/athira-m-r-835ab6105/) and [Shraddha Kesari](https://www.linkedin.com/in/shraddha-k-3a3548161/)*

 In this tutorial, we will get to know the prerequisites needed from the client.

 ## Enable Force Update feature for mobile apps

 The client needs to enable the `Force Update` feature on their current mobile app.
 When an updated version is available, the older version will become unusable – that is, if users do not update the app, they do not enter the app.

 ## Third-Party Integrations

-Malibu advanced supports third-party integrations such as GA, GTM, DFP, push notification services like OneSignal and social logins like Google, Facebook, Apple etc. We need some prerequisites from the client for these integrations, those are given below.
+Malibu advanced supports third-party integrations such as GA, GTM, DFP, push notification services like OneSignal and social logins like Google, Facebook, Apple etc, which are optional.
+We need some prerequisites from the client for these integrations, those are given below.

 ### Google Analytics (GA)